decodevector/dv-old-website/.github/ISSUE_TEMPLATE/Custom.md

 ---
-name: PSET Problem
+name: General Question
-about: Query about solving PSET problem.
+about: Ask anything related to DV (about joining, code of conduct, submissions, etc.)

 ---

-PSET Code: `XXXX`
-Link to your solution (on GitHub): https://github.com/..
-Your query: